Anteeksi...

 Easter break.

-23 April: President Donald Trump announce that tariffs on Chinese imports will "come down substantially", This announcement had an initial positive effect on the markets, recovering some of the losses incurred during the height of the trade tensions.
+23 April: President Donald Trump announces that tariffs on Chinese imports will "come down substantially".
+This announcement had an initial positive effect on the markets, recovering some of the losses incurred during the height of the trade tensions.

 Listen to different guest and experts in our podcast about private economy and the markets .